 Canteen money for snacks has been included in the registration total for 1st-8th grade camps.
 High school campers need to bring money for Canteen (average $15-$20 per week).
 The only remaining money needed for all campers will be for merchandise purchases at the Camp Store and mission offering.
 For full information on the current Summer Mission Project, visit our Summer Mission page.
 View all available Woodland merchandise at the [+] Camp Store.

 - What should my child wear while at camp?

 Sports wear is the most common type of dress for camp.
 In swimming, if modesty is questioned, please have a t-shirt to wear over the suit.
 The standards of the world are not the standards of Woodland in matters of dress.

 - How can I send a Care Package to my child?

-Care Packages for your camper are available for purchase at Check-In.
-However, you may also call/fax in orders to the Camp Office.
-Start your Care Package with a Woodland tote bag and a personalized note.
-Choose your merchandise items, and we take care of the rest!
+Care Packages for your camper are available for purchase at onsite Check-In, as well as online.
+Start your Care Package with a Woodland tote bag, choose your merchandise items, include your personalized note, and we take care of the rest!
 Our staff will assemble and deliver the Care Package on the day of your choice.
-Care Packages start at $3.
-View all merchandise on our Camp Store page.
+Care Packages start at $4.
+View all merchandise on our [+] Camp Store.